If weight loss is your goal, you’re probably familiar with the low carb diet.

 Reason #2: Eating More Protein Keeps You Fuller

-In addition to eating fewer carbs, low carb diets also always involve eating more protein.
+In addition to eating fewer carbs, low carb diets also involve eating more protein.

 Why am I pointing this out, you ask?